benjamin421/aionbio/content/roadmap.md

 *ii.
 Project 3B.
 Hardware for Exogenous, Whole Organism Interventions*
 - Project 3B seeks to develop a device capable of performing CRUD operations on the electrome of whole organisms.
 This technology aims to externally manipulate and monitor bioelectric patterns, offering a novel degree of control over biological processes.
 The project includes developing hardware with full-spectrum CRUD capabilities, ensuring non-invasive and targeted intervention, integrating the hardware with advanced computational systems, and ensuring scalability and flexibility.
 Ethical and regulatory compliance is a paramount objective.
 This project is set to revolutionize bioelectric research, providing a tool for manipulating and monitoring the electrome with precision.

 *iii.
-Project 3A.
+Project 3C.
 Vertebrate Model Lifespan Studies*
-- Parallel to Projects 3A and 3B, this project aims to extend lifespan and improve aging-related phenotypes in vertebrate models.
-Integrating results from Projects 2A, 2B, and 2C, this project will apply electrome interventions to vertebrate models, assessing the impact on aging processes.
+- Parallel to Projects [3A](#project-3a) and [3B](#project-3b), this project aims to extend lifespan and improve aging-related phenotypes in vertebrate models.
+Integrating results from Projects [2A](#project-2a), [2B](#project-3a), and [2C](#project-2c), this project will apply electrome interventions to vertebrate models, assessing the impact on aging processes.
 The project's goals include developing electrome interventions, conducting comprehensive lifespan studies, preparing for scaling to non-human primate models, and laying the groundwork for clinical translation.
 The successful completion of this project in vertebrate models would mark a significant milestone, potentially leading to applications in aging research and regenerative medicine.

 Phase 3 represents the culmination of our research efforts, where advanced theoretical models and innovative technologies are applied to complex biological systems.
 The integration of these projects paves the way for significant advancements in understanding and manipulating bioelectric phenomena, with broad implications for aging research, regenerative medicine, and beyond.
 This phase is crucial for translating our research into practical applications that can extend healthy lifespans and combat age-related diseases.

 #### i.
 Project 3A.
-Dynamical Systems Model of Aging in the Electrome
+Dynamical Systems Model of Aging in the Electrome {#project-3a}
 Project 3A seeks to harness the principles of control theory and dynamical systems to analyze and manipulate the aging process within the electrome.
-This project will utilize the extensive electrome data and computational advancements from Project 2D, aiming to develop a model that can guide biological systems towards a rejuvenated, de-aged state.
+This project will utilize the extensive electrome data and computational advancements from [Project 2D](#project-2d), aiming to develop a model that can guide biological systems towards a rejuvenated, de-aged state.
 The key objectives and strategies for this project include:

 1. *Development of a Dynamical Systems Model*:
     - **Objective**: Create a sophisticated model that represents the aging process within the electrome as a dynamical system.